oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 : OPTIONAL according to {{RFC8693}}.
 In the context of this specification this parameter SHOULD NOT be used.
 See [Authorization grant type](#authorization-grant-type).

 scope
 : OPTIONAL.
 Additional scopes to indicate scopes included in returned authorization grant.
-See [](#claims-transcription).
+See [Claims transcription](#claims-transcription).

 resource
 : REQUIRED if audience is not set.
 URI of authorization server of targeting domain (domain B).